 As shown in Table 2, SW2 is used to set the protocol of communication and the baud rate used by the dome camera.
-DIP-1 to DIP-4 of SW2 is used to select protocols and a maximum of 16 different protocols can be selected.
-The following table shows states of coding switches of protocols selected by the dome camera.
+DIP-4 to DIP-1 of SW2 is used to select protocols and a maximum of 16 different protocols can be selected.
+The following table shows states of coding switches of protocols selected by the dome camera in which ● means the protocol has been integrated while ○ means the protocol is underdevelopment.

 Pelco-D 2400 is used for most System Q equipment.

 Type of Protocols Selection Normal Baud Rate

-Type of Protocols DIP-1 DIP-2 DIP-3 DIP-4 DIP-5 DIP-6
+Type of Frotocols DIP-1 DIP-2 DIP-3 DIP-4 DIP-5 DIP-6

 SAMSUNG ON OFF OFF OFF ON ON

 BO1 ON OFF OFF OFF OFF ON

 NEON ON OFF OFF OFF OFF ON

 Santachi OFF ON OFF OFF OFF ON

 PELCO-D ON ON OFF OFF OFF OFF

 PELCO-P/4800 OFF OFF ON OFF ON OFF

-PELCO-P/9600 Olti OFF ON
+PELCO-P/9600 OFF OFF OFF ON

 PANASONIC ON OFF ON OFF OFF ON

 Longcomity OFF ON ON OFF OFF ON

 HUNDA600 ON ON ON OFF OFF ON

 LILIN OFF OFF OFF ON OFF ON

 VICON ON OFF OFF ON ON OFF

 MOLYNX OFF ON OFF ON OFF ON

 KALATEL ON ON OFF ON ON OFF

 VCL OFF OFF ON ON OFF ON

 Reserved ON OFF ON ON OFF ON

 ALEC OFF ON ON ON OFF ON

 Utralk ON ON ON ON OFF ON